stalexan/weight-logger/README.md

 The parameter `--english` says to use pounds as units instead of kilograms (the default), and `--goal 110` sets the initial goal weight to be 110 pounds.

-Weight Logger is now up and running, and user Garfield can login and start adding weight measurements.
+Weight Logger is now ready for use, and user Garfield can login and start adding weight measurements.

 Development